I want to be a product manager

 Web developer Ondřej Henek Webdesign 2012-2018

 At university I have discovered a field of ethnomethodology which made me curious about interpersonal communication.
 Recently I have completed a course of Non Violent Communication making me better in resolving conflicts and understanding human behavior in general.
+This helped me greatly in teamwork and personal relationships.

 Behavioral psychology and economics

 I dig Dan Ariely, Robert Cialdini, Ryan & Deci and others.
 I am fascinated by how people behave and what motivates them to action.
-I have used this knowledge successfuly in CRO but also in my personal growth and motivation.
+I have used this knowledge successfuly in CRO but also in my personal growth and self-motivation.

 Traveling and mountain climbing